 If you prefer white wine, try a Chardonnay from Languedoc-Roussillon.
 You can read more about French wines here.

-Yes, pot au feu is one of those recipes that tastes better the next day.
+Beef pot au feu is one of those recipes that, interestingly, tastes better the next day.
 You can easily put aside portions in a container and put in the freezer.
 Let it cool, and then place in an airtight glass container.

 - 2 pounds of beef cuts (approx. 8-10 pieces of beef)